-For example from the OSHA-300 Log: Employees of an establishment, including management, temporary, and leased workers, worked 452,680 hours at the worksite.
+For example, from the OSHA-300 Log: Employees of an establishment, including management, temporary, and leased workers, worked 452,680 hours at the worksite.
 There were 25 injury and illness cases involving days away from work from the OSHA-300 Log (total of column H).
 The DAFWII case rate would be $(25 \div 452,680) \times (200,000) = 11.0$.

 D. Establishment: An establishment is a single physical location where business is conducted or where services or industrial operations are performed.
-For activities where employees do not work at a single physical location, such as transportation, communications, electric, gas, sanitary services, and similar operations, the establishment is represented by main or branch offices, terminals, stations, etc. that either supervise such activities or are the base from which personnel carry out these activities.
+For activities where employees do not work at a single physical location, such as transportation, communications, electric, gas, sanitary services, and similar operations, the establishment is represented by main or branch offices, terminals, stations, etc., that either supervise such activities or are the base from which personnel carry out these activities.

-For purposes of this Notice, the term Establishment does not include construction worksites.
 For a more detailed definition of Establishment, see 29 CFR 1904.46 and Chapter 2, paragraph VII.B. of CPL 02-00-135, Recordkeeping Policies and Procedures Manual.